1901604/CS220-AU-portfolio/di-reflection.md

 - what does it actually mean "to use the Web more efficiently"?
 - what's the difference between White et al.'s and Prensky's idea regarding people engaging with technology?
 - on the V&R map, what's the fundamental difference between 'visitor' modes and 'resident' modes and what does the 'personal on institutional' dimension provide?
 - how have I been using digital technology in different contexts i.e. how has my 'digital journey' changed since my first device e.g. the one given to me by parents?
+Since my first device, there has been a drastic change in the way that I use digital technology.
+Being born in 1999, the earliest years of my life contained very little to no use of digital technologies.
+My first memories include gaming devices such as the PlayStation 2 and Nintendo DS where I gamed without internet access.
 - how can/should I (or shouldn't) link my personal identities to my professional identities?
 - what implications do my visitor identities have on my personal life?
 - what implications do my personal identities have on my professional/institutional life?